Accessibility Statement

 Non-compliance with the accessibility regulations

-It has been discovered during testing that there are specific accessibility issues for mobile devices.
+It has been discovered during testing that there is a specific accessibility issue with the Google Translate Widget.

 Issues with PDFs and other documents